-This webinar will be geared toward a healthcare audience that is also, likely, interested in or practicing elements of Lean Daily Management.
+This webinar is geared toward a healthcare audience that is also, likely, interested in or practicing elements of Lean Daily Management.

-This is being held Monday, August 20 at noon EDT.
+This was held Monday, August 20 at noon EDT.

-I'll be presenting a similar webinar, but one that's geared toward a broader audience across industries, on Monday August 27 at 1 pm EDT (this is just a 30-minute webinar).
+I presented a similar 30-minute webinar, but one with a different example, on Monday August 27 at 1 pm EDT.
 This one is hosted by Lean Frontiers as part of their summer webinar series.

 Nothing says “summer” like a webinar, ha ha.

 Oh, and since I manage the KaiNexus webinars, one metric we track is the number of people who register for each monthly webinar.

 We use our own KaiNexus software for managing and improving KaiNexus the company, and we have functionality for “control charts” in our system:

 The dark line is the data — the number of people who register.

 The green line is the average, which was established off of a baseline time period.